 Born and raised in the Upper Peninsula of Michigan, I am a proud Yooper.
-I learned early to love every season and relish nature’s beauty – I spent my summers on the shores of Mother Superior, and my winters ski racing down the snowy slopes.
-We homeschooled year-round to take advantage of the opportunities that each season presented for play as well as learning.
+I learned early to love every season while relishing nature’s beauty as well as her lessons – I spent my summers on the shores of Mother Superior, and my winters ski racing down the snowy slopes.
+We homeschooled year-round to take advantage of the opportunities that each season presented for play, as well as learning.
 My mother used a teaching style that embraced principles of unschooling, lived experience, and established curriculums.
 Growing up, my family and I attended our local Covenant church, a Protestant congregation of around 250 people.
 I was lead vocalist on the praise team, alongside my father on guitar and my sister on cello.
+It was in that congregation that I learned the power of faithful commitment to a chosen community.

 For high school, I chose to attend Conserve School, an environmentally-based, college-prep boarding school in northern Wisconsin that mixed traditional classroom academics with experiential learning on a 1,200-acre campus and neighboring Sylvania Wilderness.
 This further cemented my commitment to environmental justice and my love of the natural world.
-In 2009 I started at Lawrence University in Appleton, WI.
-I started as an English major, before discovering a love of Anthropology and switching to that department.
+In 2009, I started at Lawrence University in Appleton, WI.
+I started as an English major, before discovering a love of Anthropology.
 My major electives and academic projects focused on modern-day anthropological analysis with an emphasis on digital and online cultures and their real-world manifestations.

 My sophomore year, I ran low on college funds and took a leap of faith – I’d been offered a job in Alameda, CA as a server at a restaurant and winery, and decided to go.
 I was a few weeks shy of 18 when I bought a one-way ticket and started a new chapter.
 Over the next two years I worked my way up to managing the restaurant and leading catering events.
-Eventually, I realized that I needed to finish my education or I would regret it down the road.
-I returned to Lawrence University to finish my degree, graduating in 2014.
+Eventually, I realized that my dreams would be easier to chase if I finished my bachelor degree.
+So, I returned to Lawrence University to finish my degree, graduating in 2014.

 During this second stint at Lawrence, a friend invited me to attend the campus UU group.
 I agreed to attend despite having no idea what UU was.
 It only took one meeting for me to feel warmly welcomed and deeply curious.
-I continued to attend throughout the rest of my time at Lawrence.
+I continued to attend throughout the rest of my time at Lawrence and left committed to being a part of UU for the rest of my life.

 While at Lawrence, I co-founded the Lawrence Gaming Club as a way to bring together folks who enjoyed board and video games.
 Particularly, it brought those who would often game in isolation into a community setting.
 By the time I graduated, the club’s mailing list grew from six of our friends to over 10% of the school’s population.
 We were also able to secure a 23-person house on campus that acted as a central gathering point for club activities and a safe haven for members.
 My senior year, I was the elected leader of the house.

-Through this gaming club, I founded, organized, and ran the Women and Identity in Gaming Symposium (WIGS), a weekend single-track conference held at the university.
+Through this gaming club, I founded, organized, and ran the Women and Identity in Gaming Symposium (WIGS), a university-funded weekend single-track conference.
 We secured a budget, brought in domestic and international speakers, and held the conference annually, twice while I was there.
-It brings me great joy to know that this conference is still up and running five years after my graduation.
+It brings me great joy to know that this conference is still up and running years after my graduation.

 After graduation, I married my highschool sweetheart and moved to Brooklyn, NY, following his work as a Software Engineer.
 We started attending the First Unitarian Congregational Society in Brooklyn.
 I worked at a tech company in Manhattan for over a year, and then we decided to move to Boulder, CO.
 I kept my job, but transferred to the Loveland, CO office.
 We also became members of the UU Church of Boulder.